RudraveerMandal/POGchain/docs/software/admin.md

 Auditing of the P2P network is enabled by default, see the [overlay topology](#overlay-topology-survey) section for more detail if you'd like to disable it

 ### Validating node
-Nodes are considered **validating** if they take part in SCP and sign messages pledging that the network agreed to a particular transaction set.
+Nodes are considered **validating** if they take part in pogcvm and sign messages pledging that the network agreed to a particular transaction set.

 If you want to validate, you must generate a public/private key for your node.